DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-5-mentor-materials.md

 In the online study materials, your teacher was asked to review their scheme of work, considering the questions below:

 - With a focus on your learning objectives, where do you need to build in time for teacher input, guided practice and independent practice?
-- Where would it be helpful to interleave concrete examples and non-examples to support pupils’ understanding of an abstract concept?
+- Where would it be helpful to interleave concrete examples and non-examples to support pupils' understanding of an abstract concept?

 They were asked to prepare to share their evolving scheme of work with you.